CM chondrite: Provenance

 CMs, like other C-chondrites, are subjected to a serious observation bias.
 C-chondrites are friable, due to both macro-scale porosity and micro-scale matrices of phyllosilicates, with many chondrules also having layers such as phyllosilicates.
 The meteorites have been described as "tuff" (compacted volcanic ash).

-As one example, the Tagish Lake meteorite provided ~10 kg of samples, from a meteor estimated to be 60-90 tons before entry.
+As one example, the Tagish Lake meteorite provided ~10 kg of samples, from a meteor estimated to be 60–90 tons before entry.

-By contrast, many ordinary chondrite meteorites are tougher and overrepresented.
-Iron meteorites are even moreso.
+By contrast, many ordinary chondrite meteorites are tougher and overrepresented, and iron meteorites even more so.

 CI and CM chondrites in particular are then subject to weathering on the ground.
 As large fractions of C-chondrite material are water soluble, ordinary chondrites and irons are more likely to be recognized and recovered.
 Greater coverage of hot deserts and Antarctica has resulted in many C-chondrite specimens.

 Parent body(s)

 As carbonaceous specimens, CM and other groups are widely assumed to be from carbonaceous asteroids.
 This includes the explicit C-type asteroids, and to various degrees the related G-, B- (including the deprecated F-), D-, and P-types.
 As carbonaceous types are the majority of asteroids, but only a few percent of recovered meteorites, selection/filtering effects must be severe.

 Aside from the diversity of CMs, and the diversity of C-asteroid types and subtypes (besides the asteroids themselves), the question of parentage is very open as of this writing.
 The Almahata Sitta meteorite was catalogued as a ureilite, an entirely different meteorite class.
 However, it entered as asteroid 2008 TC3.
 A crude spectrum was taken before entry, which would have placed 2008 TC3 as a F- or B-type.

 Some amount of space weathering is seen to occur on carbonaceous asteroids; this complicates attempts to link parents via spectroscopy.

 A hypothesis persists that all CMs stem from a single parent.